General Contractor Invoice Template with Change Orders

 How to invoice change orders without creating disputes

-Change orders become disputes when they are vague.
+Change orders turn into disputes when they are vague.
+A vague change order says:

 Extra bathroom work: $2,400